Charter Party Clauses

 Nevertheless, due to Member demand and for those who prefer to include a direct reference to the ISM Code in their Charter Parties, BIMCO has developed a neutral and comprehensive ISM Clause.”

-“From the date the International Safety Management (ISM) Code becomes applicable to the Vessel, and throughout the duration of this Charter Party, the Owners shall ensure that both the Vessel and ‘the Company’ (as defined in the ISM Code) remain in full compliance with ISM Code requirements.
-Upon request, Owners shall provide the Charterers with a copy of the relevant Document of Compliance (DOC) and Safety Management Certificate (SMC).
+BIMCO has therefore introduced a standard International Safety Management (ISM) Clause for Voyage and Time Charter Parties.
+The clause provides in substance that, from the date the ISM Code applies to the ship and throughout the Charter Party period, Owners must ensure that both the ship and “the Company,” as defined in the ISM Code, remain fully compliant with ISM Code requirements.
+Upon request, Owners must also provide Charterers with copies of the relevant Document of Compliance (DOC) and Safety Management Certificate (SMC).

 Piracy